 PokerTracker and Pokeit are two options that both offer support on the macOS.
 PokerTracker still has limitations on macOS, with certain features and add-ons remaining unsupported.
 If you want to run a Windows version of PokerTracker or one of the other poker trackers, you will have to consider using a desktop virtualization software like Parralels Desktop or an application wrapping software like WineBottler.

 Note: Poker Copilot also advertises macOS support; however, we do not recommend it as an option at this time.

 Most of the mainstream poker sites like PokerStars, 888Poker, or Americas Cardroom will likely be supported; however, there are many smaller sites that certain poker trackers do not support.
 Additionally, some sites might be completely supported with the baseline version of the poker tracker.
 You might be able to use the HUD but not upload hands, or vice versa.

-Sites like Ignition, Bodog, and Bovada require an additional card catcher add-on to use the HUD on Holdem Manager or PokerTracker; however, Hand2Note does not require this.
+Sites like Ignition, Bodog, Bovada, and the highly popular crypto site CoinPoker require an additional card catcher add-on to use the HUD on Holdem Manager or PokerTracker; however, Hand2Note does not require this for the first three.
 But the reverse is true if you want to upload hand histories, with Hand2Note requiring hand histories to be converted by a third-party hand converter like the Ignition Hand Converter before importing them into the database.

 If your favorite place to play is on one of the highly popular poker apps, like PokerBros, Suprema Poker, or ClubGG, you will most likely have to purchase an add-on to use the HUD on these sites.
 Some might also require an emulator, such as LDPlayer, to work with your app of choice.
 Ensure you do your homework and use the free trial available to test the compatibility of the poker tracker with your sites of choice.